White-Out

 Where do the wailing women and children go,

 stuffed into cars by masked men?
+Who are they?

 ICE?

-Traffickers disguised as ICE?
+Traffickers in disguise?
 Border Patrol?

 No one can know.
 In this blitzkrieg of bigotry